Murrieta Child Visitation Attorney

 Choosing a dedicated lawyer in Murrieta, CA can make all the difference in your visitation case.
 It is important to find an attorney with a vast amount of experience in family law because they can provide insight and information that will be unknown to you.

-The Law Offices of Catherine A. Schwartz are skilled in handling all kinds of child visitation cases.
+The Law Offices of Schwartz & Godbey are skilled in handling all kinds of child visitation cases.
 We always aim to settle family law situations in the best interests of the children through mediation.
 However, we can fight aggressively in the courtroom if necessary.
 With over 30 years of experience in family law, our office has thorough knowledge of the court system and is familiar with other attorneys, judges, and courthouse staff.
 We possess a dogged determination to reach the most favorable outcome for the children involved and can work tirelessly to reach that outcome.

 Child Custody Orders